laravel-streams/streams.dev/streams/data/explore/start.md

     - text: New Install
       href: /explore/features
     - text: Existing Project
-      href: /explore/enhancing
+      href: /explore/existing
       type: secondary
     - text: It's complicated.
       href: /explore/organizing
       type: link
 ---
-Laravel Streams is designed to be self-contained and carry as <strong>little technical debt</strong> as possible.
-Our core services are organized into bolt-on composer packages and designed to be ran next to anything, or entirely on their own.
+Laravel Streams is a **system of interconnected packages** and is designed to carry as **little technical debt** as possible.
+Our core services are organized into bolt-on composer packages and can be to be ran next to anything, or entirely on their own.